JuliaStats/StatsModels.jl/docs/src/internals.md

 While `schema` is a convenient way to generate a schema automatically from a data source, in some cases it may be preferable to create a schema manually.
-In particular, `schema` peforms a complete sweep through the data, and if your dataset is very large or truly streaming (online), then this may be undesirable.
+In particular, `schema` performs a complete sweep through the data, and if your dataset is very large or truly streaming (online), then this may be undesirable.
 In such cases, you can construct a schema from instances of the relevant concrete terms ([`ContinuousTerm`](@ref) or [`CategoricalTerm`](@ref)),